yiimnta/Remove-Islands/README.md

 Medium Google Coding - Remove Islands

 # Description

 Given a matrix n*n:

 1 -> black color

 0 -> white color

-Removing all black pixel that is not connected with the black-pixel in the border
+Removing all black pixels that are not connected with the black-pixel in the border

 # Input
 Input is a